-According to a report by Kotak Institutional Equities, India's ban on identified single-use plastic items w.e.f July 2022 is a step in the right direction.
+According to a report by Kotak Institutional Equities, India's ban on identified SUP items with effect from July 2022 is a step in the right direction.

 "The current ban will have a minimal impact on the financials of listed entities.
 However, a potential extension of this ban to other SUP items such as sachets/pouches/ wrappers/laminated tubes in the medium-term could impact the volumes or profitability of many consumer good categories," it added.

-The report further said the current ban covers items which have a low utility and high littering potential.
+Further, the report said the current ban covers items which have a low utility and high littering potential.
 These are not widely used by large consumer companies and hence will have a limited impact for now.